webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 #### Testing Method

-1. Check that similarity is correct by logging.
+1. Check that the similarity is correct by logging.
 2. Use dummy data to verify the accuracy and efficiency of the algorithm.
 Multiple tests are conducted to ensure that the expected results are achieved.
 Necessary measures are taken to improve the algorithm's performance based on the test results.

 | Item | Description |